Graduation Requirements

 Summer School

-InformNet courses provide students with daily instruction, assignments, and evaluation through regular email and web-based interaction from a certified high school teacher.
-Summer session is open to all students in Manitoba who have not successfully completed a course(s) during the regular academic year or wish to improve their passing grade.
+InformNet courses provide learners with daily instruction, assignments, and evaluation through regular email and web-based interaction from a certified high school teacher.
+Summer session is open to all learners in Manitoba who have not successfully completed a course(s) during the regular academic year or wish to improve their passing grade.
 For more information, visit InformNet: Manitoba’s Online High School.

 Transfer to Manitoba